MGhaith/Multi-Container-Application/README.md

 # Multi-Container Application (WIP)
-Use Docker Compose to run a multi-container application
+This project uses Docker Compose to orchestrate a multi-container environment consisting of a Node.js API and a MongoDB database.
+Infrastructure is provisioned with Terraform, the EC2 instance is configured via Ansible, and the entire stack is built and deployed to AWS using a GitHub Actions CI/CD pipeline.

 ## Project Structure
 The project follows a standard directory structure: